Planctomycetota: Endocytosis

 The existence of membrane coat proteins near the intracytoplasmic membrane could be used for an endocytosis-like uptake system, which would be the first instance this function has been found outside of the eukaryotic domain.
 However, now that the existence of a rigid peptidoglycan cell wall has been confirmed, these vesicles to be able to pass through this cell wall seems unlikely.
 Additionally, deletion of one of these membrane coat proteins within P. limnophila found no decrease in macromolecule uptake.
 In addition, with the use of cryoelectron tomography-based three-dimensional reconstruction of Planctomycetota has found that what were originally thought to be vesicles being held in the periplasm are actually just folds in the cytoplasmic membrane.
 Yet it has been demonstrated that the Planctomycetota can survive on high-molecular-weight polysaccharides as their only source of carbon, meaning they must have the ability to incorporate complex carbon substrates into their cytoplasm.
 Three hypotheses have been put forth: First, the Planctomycetota excrete an enzyme which, outside of the cell wall, degrades the complex substrates into smaller monosaccharides, which can more easily be transported through the different membranes.
 Second, the complex substrates become anchored to the outside of Planctomycetota, which are then able to slowly break down these substrates into oligosaccharides, which are able to be transported into the periplasm of Planctomycetota by specialized proteins.
 The third hypothesis involves the crateriform structures found on the outside of Planctomycetota cell walls.
 These structures have fibers lining their pits that may be able to absorb whole polysaccharides into the periplasm, where they would then be digested.

+Candidatus Uabimicrobium amorphum, discovered in 2019, became the first known bacteria that can perform phagocytosis by eating other bacteria.
+In 2024, another species, Ca. Uabimicrobium helgolandensis, was reported that showed similar cellular faetures including phagocytosis.